Teignmouth: Notable people

-During the Second World War, Clive Sinclair was evacuated to Teignmouth as a child and lived there for some years.

-The businessman and musician Danny Thompson was born in the town in 1939, and the writer and environmentalist John Bainbridge (born 1953) spent his teens and early adulthood here and was educated at West Lawn School.
-The Norman Wisdom film, Press for Time, in which Norman becomes a reporter at the seaside town of Tinmouth, was shot largely on location in Teignmouth in 1966.
+During the Second World War, Clive Sinclair (1940–2021), the English entrepreneur and inventor, was evacuated to Teignmouth as a child and lived there for some years.
+The businessman and musician Danny Thompson (1939–2025) was born in the town, and the writer and environmentalist John Bainbridge (born 1953) spent his teens and early adulthood here and was educated at West Lawn School.
+The Norman Wisdom (1915–2010) film, Press for Time, in which Norman becomes a reporter at the seaside town of Tinmouth, was shot largely on location in Teignmouth in 1966.
 A bus and bicycle chase shows many scenes of the town centre and sea front, as it was at the time.

-The next year, on 31 October 1968, Donald Crowhurst, competing in the Sunday Times Golden Globe Race, started his ill-fated attempt to sail round the world single-handed from the town.
+In October 1968, Donald Crowhurst (1932–1969), competing in the Sunday Times Golden Globe Race, started his ill-fated attempt to sail round the world single-handed from the town.
 His boat was a trimaran named the Teignmouth Electron after the town and his electronics company.
-The town featured in the film of this event, The Mercy, released in 2018, starring Colin Firth and Rachel Weisz.
+The town featured in the film of this event, The Mercy, released in 2018, starring Colin Firth (born 1960) and Rachel Weisz (born 1970).

-The three members of rock band Muse (Matt Bellamy, Chris Wolstenholme and Dominic Howard) attended Teignmouth Community College in the early 1990s.
-They started the band in the town and based their song "Falling Down" on their teenage years living there.
+The three members of rock band Muse (Matt Bellamy (born 1978), Chris Wolstenholme (born 1978) and Dominic Howard) (born 1977) attended Teignmouth Community College in the early 1990s.
+They formed the band in the town in 1994 and based their song "Falling Down" on their teenage years living there.
 The band performed two homecoming concerts entitled A Seaside Rendezvous there in September 2009.

-Singer-songwriter Patrick Wolf wrote a song called "Teignmouth" for his 2005 album Wind in the Wires, which focuses primarily on the view of the town and the River Teign when taking a train along the coastline.
+Singer-songwriter Patrick Wolf (born 1983) wrote a song called "Teignmouth" for his 2005 album Wind in the Wires, which focuses primarily on the view of the town and the River Teign when taking a train along the coastline.
+Laura Rossi (born 1975), the composer of film and concert works, grew up in Teignmouth and attended school in the town.

-England rugby union and Exeter Chiefs player Sam Simmonds lives in Teignmouth, as does his brother and fellow first team player Joe Simmonds.
+England rugby union and Exeter Chiefs player Sam Simmonds (born 1994) lives in Teignmouth, as does his brother and fellow first team player Joe Simmonds (born 1996).
 Sam helped the Chiefs win the Aviva Premiership in 2017.
 He has currently scored two tries for England and has one Man of the Match award.

-The triple jump world record holder, Jonathan Edwards, lived in Teignmouth in his early years.
+The triple jump world record holder, Jonathan Edwards (born 1966), lived in Teignmouth in his early years.
 He went to school at the Inverteign Juniors site (now Mill Lane).
 His world record has stood since 1995.

-Composer Laura Rossi grew up in Teignmouth and attended school in the town.